mainajamesM/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Write a function that swaps the values of two integers.

 Prototype: void swap_int(int *a, int *b);

-Write a function that returns the length of a string
+Write a function that prints a string, followed by a new line, to stdout Write a function that returns the length of a string